Leaf-Computer/lumen-blocks/docsite/docs/docs-src/0.1/src/menubar/index.md

 ```

 Icons can be added to menu items by including them as children alongside text elements.
 For proper alignment, add a `class` with flexbox utilities like `"flex items-center gap-2"` to the `MenubarItem`.

-## Accessibility

-The menubar component implements proper keyboard navigation and ARIA attributes to ensure accessibility:

-- Arrow keys navigate between menus and menu items
-- Space or Enter opens menus and selects items
-- Escape closes open menus
-- ARIA attributes provide context for screen readers

-Always ensure that your menubar implementation is accessible to all users by maintaining these accessibility features.